jonclayden/divest/README.md

 library(divest)
 path <- system.file("extdata", "raw", package="divest")
 images <- readDicom(path, interactive=FALSE, verbosity=-1)
-## [dcm2niix WARNING] Unable to determine manufacturer (0008,0070), so conversion is not tuned for vendor.
-## [dcm2niix WARNING] All images appear to be a single slice - please check slice/vector orientation
-## [dcm2niix WARNING] Check that 2D images are not mirrored.
-## [dcm2niix WARNING] Unable to determine manufacturer (0008,0070), so conversion is not tuned for vendor.
 ```

 The conversion is interactive by default, prompting the user to select which series to convert, but here we simply convert everything non-interactively.
 The minimal test dataset provided with the package contains two images from each of two acquisitions.
 (It is incomplete, hence the warnings.)
 We can see the basic properties of a converted composite image by printing it.